 A more detailed summary of the eDesiderata conversations is available on the Forum event page.
-The conversations were designed to inform CRL strategic planning.
+The conversations will inform CRL strategic planning.
 On May 17-18, 2018, in conjunction with the annual Council of Voting Members Meeting, we will hold a two-day collections forum on CRL’s future, where representatives of CRL libraries will have an opportunity to consider and help shape that planning.

 Bernard F. Reilly